 In short, yes.
 Humanity gets wiped-out... by censorship.
 Hurray for censorship!

-As an adventure game, I Have No Mouth And I Must Scream is distinctly not-great - fairly short, and more than a little buggy.
+As an adventure game, I Have No Mouth And I Must Scream is distinctly not-great—fairly short, and more than a little buggy.
 It's unusual enough to have punched through that though, and is fondly remembered by most who played it.
 At the very least, it told a good story and took a grown-up approach to doing so.
-It's only officially available via Ellison himself these days - $32 from his official store - but if you do get a copy, ScummVM will help it play on modern PCs.

-Failing that though, here's the entire game in handy Longplay format, and there's a comprehensive Let's Play here that covers both the main story, and the many ways it offers to screw things up.
+Here's the entire game in handy Let's Play format that covers both the main story, and the many ways it offers to screw things up.
 There are quite a few.
 In case it's not obvious, this isn't a very nice game.
 Not a nice game at all.

 I Have No More And I Must Stop.